OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

    ...
    Minimum of -27.083333 found at (7.166667, -7.833333)

-A new optimum is found because the original one was unfeasible (i.e., that design point violated the constraint equation.)
+A new optimum is found because the original one was infeasible (i.e., that design point violated the constraint equation.)